Thomas Christiansen: Leeds United

 On 15 June 2017, Christiansen was announced as the new head coach of Championship club Leeds United, after being appointed by new owner Andrea Radrizzani to replace Garry Monk, with the club announcing that they wanted "to appoint someone who can help us create a winning culture at the club and unite everyone connected with Leeds United, from the players to the supporters".
 Four days later, it was revealed that he would be joined by assistant Julio Bañuelos, fitness coach Iván Torres and goalkeeper coach Marcos Abad.

 Christiansen was dismissed on 4 February 2018, after a poor run of results and with the team tenth in the table.

 Union SG

 On 1 July 2019, Christiansen was appointed at Belgian First Division B's Union SG.
 He was released in May 2020.

 Panama

 Christiansen was named new manager of the Panama national team on 23 July 2020, replacing Américo Gallego who was released amid a restructuring of the Panamanian Football Federation.
 His first games were friendlies away to neighbours Costa Rica on 10 and 13 October, both won by a single Abdiel Ayarza goal.

 At the 2021 CONCACAF Gold Cup, Christiansen's team were eliminated from the group stage after failing to beat Qatar and Honduras.
-The 2022 FIFA World Cup qualification campaign was ended by a 5–1 defeat to the United States in Orlando in the penultimate fixture.
+The 2022 FIFA World Cup qualification campaign was ended by a 5–1 defeat to the United States in Orlando in the penultimate fixture; despite this, Christiansen was assured to retain the job.

+Christiansen's Panama came fourth at the CONCACAF Nations League finals in 2023.
+Later in June and July at the Gold Cup, they won on penalties against hosts the United States in the semi-finals in San Diego, but lost the final to Mexico by a single goal.

+On 23 March 2025, Christiansen took the side to the CONCACAF Nations League final, losing 2–1 against Mexico due to a 93rd-minute penalty.
+On 16 June, in the 5–2 win over Guadeloupe in the Gold Cup opener, he became the coach with the most matches in Panama history with 73, surpassing Hernán Darío Gómez.

+On 18 November 2025, following a 3–0 win over El Salvador, Christiansen atoned his 2022 WCQ failure with a successful 2026 FIFA World Cup qualification as Panama will appear for the second time.